-The Medical Panel will invite you to comment on the material provided to the panel.
+The Medical Panel will invite you to comment on the medical questions, and the material provided to the panel.

 The hearing may also include a physical examination.

 A thorough physical examination may require the Medical Panel to examine parts of your body beyond the immediate area of your injury.
 For example, your legs may be examined when claiming for a back injury.